dreamsxin/ext-async/README.md

 ### Task

 A task is a fiber-based object that executes a PHP function or method on a separate call stack.
 Tasks are created using `Task::async()` or `TaskScheduler->task()` and will not be run until `TaskScheduler->run()` is called.
 Calling `Task::await()` will suspend the current task if the given argument implements `Awaitable`.
-Passing anything else to this method will simply return the value as-is (with the exception of values that are transformed by an adapter registered with the scheduler).
+Passing anything else to this method will simply return the value as-is.

 ```php
 namespace Concurrent;